Wealden District Council

 Climate projections

-The most recent climate projections we have from the Met Office Hadley Centre suggest that the south east of the UK is likely to experience:
+The most recent UK climate projections from the Met Office Hadley Centre (UKCP18) indicate that the south east of the UK is expected to experience continued warming and changes in rainfall patterns over the coming decades.

 What does this mean?